tmr08c/basicbrogrammer.github.io/content/articles/using-github-to-crosspost-to-dev-to.md

 <br>

 1. Let's go over the code.
-2. Let's take a look at how to use the [github action](https://github.com/basicbrogrammer/crosspost-markdown).
+2. Let's take a look at how to use the [GitHub Action](https://github.com/basicbrogrammer/crosspost-markdown).

 # DaCode